 In 1986, Scott Key Center began a supported employment program with the help of the Maryland Supported Employment Project affiliated with Kennedy Institute.
 Scott Key Center was one of five organizations statewide to form a focus group that would give guidance and leadership to the Supported Employment Project’s Manual for agencies making the transition to more community-based employment model.

-Currently Scott Key Center either employs or supports approximately 120 persons.
-Working in various areas including: Board of Education, Roy Rogers, Fort Detrick, Wegmans, and others.
-Custodial services are provided under contract to Frederick County Government.
-This program has grown to include almost 20 buildings per day and is a good source of employment for approximately 43 individuals.
+Currently Scott Key Center either employs or supports approximately 120 people.
+Working at various companies including: Goodwill Industries, Minuteman Press, Fort Detrick, Staples, YMCA head start, Frederick County Government, and others.
+Custodial services are provided under contract with the Frederick County Government.
+This program has grown to include over 20 county buildings and is a good source of employment for approximately 27 people.

-The individuals we serve are at the center of all our work.
+The people we serve are at the center of all our work.
 We bring families, friends, and professionals together on their behalf.
-Our work is to help an individual progress toward maximum independence and community inclusion.
-Our goal is to support individuals in developing the functional autonomy required to be successful in their community of choice.
-Today we are an organization that serves approximately 120 individuals in Supported Employment, Day Habilitation, and F.I.S.S.
+Our work is to help a person progress toward maximum independence and community inclusion.
+Our goal is to support people in developing the functional autonomy required to be successful in their community of choice.
+Today we are an organization that supports approximately 120 individuals.